Joseph Parker vs. Andy Ruiz Jr.: Controversy

 Several issues occurred before the fight was announced.
 One was the proposed date, with 10 December date preferred by Parker's handlers, Duco Events, and Ruiz preferring the fight to be held in January.
 The 10 December date was eventually agreed upon.

 There was also speculation that the fight would be moved overseas when Auckland Council turned down Duco's bid for public funding.
 This meant that there was a chance the contest would be held in California, with Ruiz's promoter Arum giving Duco a seven-day deadline to find the supposed shortfall of several hundred thousand dollars.
-Sponsorship was provided by TAB, Gallagher and Burger King.
+Sponsorship was provided by TAB, Gallagher, and Burger King.
 Martin Snedden said the price of hosting the fight was around $4 million mark, and that this had not been reached despite the sponsor backing.

 Fight card

-Fight details
+Details

 Joseph Parker vs. Andy Ruiz Jr. was held at the Vector Arena in Auckland, New Zealand.
 Tickets for the fight went on sale on 10 November after Duco Events announced that general admission tickets would start from a price of $99.
 Approximately 8,000 tickets went on sale to the general public.
 They had elected to go with Ticketmaster for distribution of sales.
 Meanwhile, Chief Executive Martin Snedden told Fairfax up to 85% of available seating zones, which feature 124 corporate tables seating ten clients along as well as eleven elevated boxes that could accommodate fifteen to twenty people, had already been purchased by corporates for the fight.
 Although the event was jointly promoted by Duco Events and Top Rank, Duco Events were the lead promoter of the fight.

 Tony Weeks served as the referee, and Ramon Cerdan, Salven Lagumbay and Ingo Barrabas were the ringside judges.
 Four national anthems were sung.
 The U.S. national anthem, "The Star-Spangled Banner", and Samoa national anthem, "The Banner of Freedom", was performed by Pene Pati of Sol3 Mio.
 The Mexican national anthem, "Himno Nacional Mexicano", was performed by Marco-Antonio Muniz.
 The New Zealand national anthem, "God Defend New Zealand", was performed by New Zealand singer Sophie Morris.
 The announcer of the night was Daniel Hennessey.